Maki-Nakagawa-Sakata matrix and Froggatt-Nielsen mechanism: MODEL AND FROGGATT-NIELSEN MECHANISM

 and $(S_0{\bar S})$ is a $G$-invariant with a nonzero flavor charge.
-The exponents $\a_1, \ \a_2, \ \b_1, \ \b_2$ in the F--N factors are determined by assigning flavor charges to the matter fields.
-Even if $x$ by itself is not a very small number, physical parameters can be very small if they depend on high powers of $x$.
+The exponents $\a_1, \ \a_2, \ \b_1, \ \b_2$ in the F-N factors are determined by assigning flavor charges to the matter fields.
+Even if $x$ in itself is not a very small number, physical parameters can be very small if they depend on high powers of $x$.
 We assume the hierarchical patterns \beq x^{\a_1} \ll x^{\a_2} \ll 1, \qquad x^{\b_1} \ll x^{\b_2} \ll 1 \eeq by suitably chosen flavor charges.
 In this paper we ignore the phase factors of vacuum expectation values (VEV's).